 Julian joined Watsi on January 7th, 2016.
-Two years ago, Julian became the 4399th member to automatically support a new Watsi patient every month.
-Since then, 2,059 more people have become monthly donors!
-Julian's most recent donation supported Dickens, a toddler from Kenya, to fund congenital anorectal malformation surgery.
+Three years ago, Julian joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Julian's most recent donation supported Jane, a farmer from Kenya, for fracture repair of her clavicle.